RoboSats/robosats/docs/_pages/docs/03-understand/09-swaps.md

 ### How to do a P2P Swap

-If you want to recieve satoshis over the Lignthing Network in exchange for your on-chain satoshis, then you create a **BUY** order.
-On the contrary, if you want to recieve satoshis on-chain in exchange for your Lignthing Network satoshis, then create a *SELL* order.
+Remember, in RoboSats you always buy or sell Lightning Network satoshis.
+If you want to receive satoshis over the Lightning Network in exchange for your on-chain satoshis, then you create a **BUY** order.
+On the contrary, if you want to receive satoshis on-chain in exchange for your Lightning Network satoshis, then create a *SELL* order.

 In the Order Create screen, select "BTC" from the currency dropdown menu: